 Emil holds MA in Literature and Cultural Studies, MA in Publishing and Editing, and a BA in Comparative Literature.

-On a regular basis he does presentations on creative writing and fantasy/science fiction, both for public and academia.
-Last year he worked with Reykjavik UNESCO City of Literature on the project Fantasies in Reykjavik, where he did a series of presentations and supervising workshops.
+On a regular basis he does presentations on creative writing and fantasy and science fiction, both for the public and academia.
+He has worked with Reykjavik UNESCO City of Literature, doing a series of presentations and supervising workshops.
 Additionally he has written educational material focused on speculative fiction.
 He is the co-author of the book Töfraskinna, now used in many Icelandic middle schools.

 Emil lives with his fiancée and their two small children in Lund, Sweden.